Division of Local Government

 Forest Payments were created in 1908 and required that for any money received by the Forest Service off of timber receipts or leasing revenue (among other things), 25% of the receipts must be returned to the state and used to provide for county road and school purposes.

 The Secure Rural Schools and Community Self-Determination Act of 2000 (SRS Act) provided another calculation method for distribution of Forest Payments to provide five years of transitional assistance to rural counties affected by the decline in revenue from timber harvests on federal lands.
 The 2000 act authorized payments through fiscal year 2006 and the act was reauthorized for one additional year with the Iraq Accountability Appropriations Act of 2007.
 In 2008 the act was again reauthorized as a part of the Emergency Economic Stabilization Act of 2008.
 This reauthorization provided authorization for the program from 2008 to 2011 .
-An additional reauthorization was passed in the summer of 2012 to extend the program one additional year.
+The program has been reauthorized for 2012 and again for 2013.

 The State of Colorado mandates a certain amount of money received by the counties be provided for both allowed purposes of road and bridge and schools.
 The designated amount and process has changed in 2009 with the passage of House Bill 09 - 1250.
 We have developed a FAQ that helps to explain the changes that have come along with the passage of that bill, and it is avaliable below.